Psychoderelict

 Psychoderelict is the seventh studio album by the English musician Pete Townshend.
 Some characters and issues presented in this work were continued in Townshend's later opus The Boy Who Heard Music, first presented on the Who's eleventh studio album Endless Wire (2006) and then adapted as a rock musical.

-Psychoderelict is Townshend's seventh and most recent solo studio album to date.
+It stands as Townshend's most recent solo studio album to date.